ansible/awx/docs/docsite/rst/administration/instances.rst

 2. In the Instances list view, click the **Add** button and the Create new Instance window opens.

 .. image:: ../common/images/instances_create_new.png
-	:alt: Option to create a new instance in AWX.
+	:alt: Create a new instance form.

 An instance has several attributes that may be configured: